 Most stomachaches that occur during a flight are caused by air expanding in the stomach.

-passengers experience toothache when the aircraft ascends or descends.
-This is caused by air expanding or contracting inside cavities or teeth being restored.
+Passengers may experience toothaches when the aircraft ascends or descends.
+This is caused by air expanding or contracting inside cavities or teeth that are being restored.
 Go to your dentist to take care of any cavities before your trip.
 If you get a toothache during your trip, leave it alone and see a dentist as soon as possible after your arrival.

 If the toothache is severe, please ask the flight attendant for pain relief medication.